 My mother was a very strong willed and independent woman and getting her to accept help was an uphill battle.
 If you are struggling with this issue as well here are 4 strategies that my family used to deal with our difficult mom.

-- Lay down the groundwork early by talking with each other (and our mother) about options that we could use as our mother grew older.
+- Lay down the groundwork early by talking with each other (and our mother) about options that we could use as she grew older.

 - We included our mother in as many discussions and decision making processes as we could.